Lost Your Dog? Here’s What You MUST Do In The First 24 Hours!

 - Figo offers an Extra Care Pack as an add-on to your policy for an extra fee.
 This includes coverage for advertising, a lost pet reward, and $150 towards the loss of your pet.

-- Fetch offers lost pet coverage with all policies that have a $15,000 annual limit or more.
-For these customers, they include advertising costs, a reward for a stolen or lost pet, and reimbursement for the amount you paid for your pet if they are stolen or goes missing and aren’t found.
+- Fetch offers lost pet coverage with policies with a $15,000 annual limit or more.
+These customers include advertising costs, a reward for a stolen or lost pet, and reimbursement for the amount you paid for your pet if it is stolen, goes missing or isn’t found.

-And as always, we recommend microchipping your dog and putting an ID tag on its collar.
-That way, if your dog is lost but still in your area, a neighbor could call or bring them right back to your doorstep.
+As always, we recommend microchipping your dog and putting an ID tag on its collar.
+That way, if your dog is lost but still in your area, a neighbor could call or bring it right back to your doorstep.